SU London Program

 Program End Date: TBD (the program ended on 12/7/14 for the Fall 14 term)

 The tentative cost for this fifteen-week program is equal to Southwestern’s on-campus tuition, room, and board charges for the fall semester of the academic year during which the program is run.

 A $250 non-refundable application fee will be charged to the student’s SU account upon applying to the program.
-Please note: should a student not be accepted to participate in the program or should the program not make, Southwestern will refund the $250 application fee.

 The program cost includes:

 - Housing in a modern residence hall, Nido King’s Cross

 - Food stipend in the amount of £240/month

 - IES on-site staff and access to the IES Center